-- MTLF determining ML model degradation by collecting new test data (including ground truth and the corresponding inference) and testing the ML model performance.
+- Based on local configuration or request from AnLF, MTLF decides to analytics accuracy check and determines ML model degradation by collecting new test data (including input data, ground truth data and the corresponding prediction) and testing the ML model performance.

+Note: Input data is the necessary data which is collected by AnLF to perform inference to generate prediction and the ground truth data is the actual measured data of the prediction, which are collected by MTLF from either AnLF or ADRF or both.

+Editor’s Note: It is FFS from which entity the MTLF collects the ground truth data e.g. data provider or AnLF or ADRF?

-- AnLF determining analytics accuracy by comparing predictions and its corresponding ground truth data and notifying the MTLF ML model degradation.
+- Based on local configuration or request from MTLF or analytics consumer, AnLF decides to analytics accuracy check and determines analytics accuracy by comparing predictions and its corresponding ground truth data and notifying the MTLF ML model degradation.

-Editor's note: It is FFS how NWDAF triggers to check analytics accuracy and ML model degradation.

 Editor's note: It is FFS whether/how the AnLF/MTLF calculates Model performance based on the feedback on Analytics performance from the consumer NF.

-- An analytics consumer requests or subscribes to NWDAF for accuracy information about Analytics ID(s).
-Accuracy information may include indication that analytics performance does not meet requirements or degradation from AnLF.

-- MTLT providing Multiple ML models to AnLF may help improve ML model performance.
+- An analytics consumer requests or subscribes to AnLF for accuracy information about Analytics ID(s).
+Accuracy information may include indication that analytics performance does not meet requirements or degradation from AnLF and analytics consumer may stop using analytics for a period of time or obtain new analytics.
+In addition, Accuracy information may also include updated analytics for the provided analytics ID if the updated analytics is able to be generated within the correction time period.- MTLT providing Multiple ML models to AnLF may help improve ML model performance.
 In this case, each ML is assigned a unique ML Model identifier by the MTLF.

 NOTE: The structure and format of the ML Model identifier and its uniqueness are up to stage 3.